 Setting specific action plans increases the likelihood of intentions (i.e. the goals that have been set) turning to behaviour (i.e. the desired actions to reach the goal).
 In other words, if you plan it, you are more likely to do it!

-When you have set a specific action plan with a family, it can be useful to ask them to self-monitor their behaviour.
+When you have set a specific action plan with a family, it can be useful to ask them to self-monitor their behaviour (see example).
 This means asking them to record what they have done each day in relation to the behaviour they are trying to change.
-For example, if their action plan is focussed on running 3 times a week, you might ask them to tick off each time they ran (basic self-monitoring) or to write more details about how they felt after running, how far they went etc. (more detailed self-monitoring).
+For example, if their action plan is focussed on replacing chocolate with fruit at lunchtimes, you might ask them to tick off each time they achieve this (basic self-monitoring) and to add any additional comments about what they did or how they were feeling (more detailed self-monitoring).
 Parents can be offered choice in the level of detail required or the format they use to record their behaviour (e.g. writing down, phone app, online document), as it is important they feel able to complete this task and don’t see it as an extra burden on top of the changes they are already trying to make.

 Self-monitoring is a popular behaviour change technique used in many technology applications today, such as phone apps that allow people to count calories and watches that track number of steps taken.
 The benefits of asking a parent to self-monitor their progress towards their goals include: